PrincetonUniversity/slurm_mnist/README.md

 TensorFlow offers an approach for using multiple GPUs on [multiple nodes](https://www.tensorflow.org/guide/distributed_training#multiworkermirroredstrategy).
 [Horovod](https://github.com/horovod/horovod) can also be used.

+For hyperparameter tuning consider using a [job array](https://github.com/PrincetonUniversity/hpc_beginning_workshop/tree/master/06_slurm).
+This will allow you to run multiple jobs with one `sbatch` command.
+Each job within the array trains the network using a different set of parameters.

 ## Tensorboard

 [Tensorboard](https://www.tensorflow.org/tensorboard/get_started) comes included in a Conda installation of TensorFlow.
 It can be used to view your graph, monitor training progress and more.
 It can be used on the head node of a cluster in non-intensive cases.
 It can be used intensively on Tigressdata.